bytecodealliance/wasmtime/cranelift/docs/ir.rst

 A static heap can also be used for 32-bit code when the WebAssembly module declares a small upper bound on its memory.
-A 1 MB static bound with a single 4 KB guard page still has opportunities for sharing bounds checking code:
+A 1 MB static bound with a single 4 KB offset-guard page still has opportunities for sharing bounds checking code:

 .. literalinclude:: heapex-sm32.clif
     :language: clif